 So far, a consortium of botanic gardens and other institutions have collected groupings of 3,200 species.

 But not everybody is excited about taking plants out of their native habitats and experimenting with them elsewhere.

 "Even given our best science, we're not good at predicting which species will be invasive," said Jason S. McLachlan, a biologist at the University of Notre Dame who has studied postglacial population spread.
 "And it's going to be especially complex as climates change."

 Take the American beech, for example.
 Though it was rarely found during the ice age, it's now so abundant in Eastern forests that it's threatening almost all the other species, said McLachlan.

-As the debate continues, Seeds of Success is currently sending one collection of every species to the Millennium Seed Bank Project, at the Royal Botanic Gardens at Kew in Britain, the National Center for Genetic Resource Preservation in Fort Collins, Colo., and the Western Regional Plant Introduction Station in Pullman, Wash.
+As the debate continues, Seeds of Success is currently sending one collection of every species to the Millennium Seed Bank Project at the Royal Botanic Gardens at Kew in Britain, the National Center for Genetic Resource Preservation in Fort Collins, Colo., and the Western Regional Plant Introduction Station in Pullman, Washington.